-- 34. Whereas the average consumption of the Applicant's vehicle had amounted to constantly more than 14 litres per 100 km between July 2014 and December 2015, it gradually decreased from around March 2016 to March 2017 to less than 11 litres, after said internal fact-finding had taken place in January 2016. - 35.
-In the Panel's view, it is not sufficient to state that the Applicant, being the driver of vehicle and having refuelled it many times, was definitely somehow involved in a fraud scheme.
-It follows from the respective OIO report that the Applicant had exclusive control over the vehicle at stake for only two months (January 2015 and July 2015) with an elevated average fuel consumption of more than 14 litres.
-However, a table in the same report shows that such elevated amount of consumption continued to exist in all other 19 months between July 2014 and January 2016.
-Further, the application lists other drivers, who had control over the vehicle at stake, specifying dates.
-However, if assuming a crucial role of the Applicant in the 'fraud scheme', the average fuel consumption could have declined in the month when other drivers used the car.
+- 34. It follows from the respective OIO report, that the Applicant had exclusive control over the vehicle for only for "a sample of months", in January 2015 and from June to September 2015 with an average fuel consumption of around 15 litres.
+The Panel takes note that, surprisingly, the respective table of the report does not indicate the average consumption of this vehicle in early 2016, i.e. after the OIO inspection had taken place.
+Thus, no clear comparison between the average fuel consumption before and after the OIO's intervention can be established.
+The report alleges that the average consumption declined to 12,8 litres in the months from September 2016 to March 2017 without indicating the persons who were in charge of this vehicle.
+Under these circumstances, no clear conclusions regarding the Applicant's personal liability can be drawn. - 35.
+Further, in the application, the names of other drivers who had control over the vehicle are listed, including the dates.
+If the Applicant's role in the 'fraud scheme' would have been crucial, it was to be expected that the average fuel consumption declined in the months when other drivers participated in the use of the car.
 This is not the case.
-Finally, vehicle was four years older than the car which was used for comparative test drives.
-Thus, the results of the test drives cannot be simply applied to the vehicle the Applicant was in charge of. - 36.
+In addition, the Applicant demonstrates that the average consumption of a comparable vehicle, i.e. a , driven by a different driver, was as high as the consumption of vehicle , which the Applicant was in charge of. - 36.
+In the Panel's view, it is not sufficient to state that the Applicant, being the driver of vehicle and having refuelled it many times, was somehow involved in a fraud scheme.
 The Panel recalls that disciplinary measures are appropriate when individual misconduct is at stake.
 In the Panel's view, the Applicant's individual participation in any kind of 'fraud scheme' is not supported by clear and convincing evidence.
 In fact, the OIO report is silent about the mechanism of such fraud scheme and, e.g., in which way the Applicant has or might have profited.
-Further, the Applicant was the only responsible person for refuelling the vehicle at stake only for two months.
-Unlike the OIO report's conclusion, the Applicant's individual presence of recurrent, inaccurate declarations regarding the refuelling of this vehicle may not be the only reasonable explanation for the decline in average consumption. - 37.
-Due to the lack of clear and convincing evidence for the relevant facts, it is not necessary to assess whether these facts, if established, would amount to misconduct

-(2), or the proportionality of the disciplinary measure (3).
+Contrary to the OIO report's conclusion, it is the Panel's view that the Applicant's individual presence of recurrent, inaccurate declarations regarding the refuelling of this vehicle may not be the only reasonable explanation for the decline in average consumption. - 37.
+Due to the lack of clear and convincing evidence for the relevant facts, it is not necessary to assess whether these facts, if established, would amount to misconduct (2), or the proportionality of the disciplinary measure (3).
 As an indispensable element for imposing a disciplinary measure is missing, the contested decision cannot stand.